 The security of Iowa's water resources is important to all Iowans and an important part of the Iowa DNR's mission.
 This website was created to assist water supply and wastewater operators with protecting Iowa's water resources.
 This site focuses on protecting water and the infrastructure needed to produce and distribute drinking water.
 This site includes resources and links to information useful in assessing vulnerability, putting into place protective measures, and developing emergency plans.

 The first step in protecting a water resource is identifying the risks to the water resource.
 There are several assessment tools listed below to assist you.
+Additional information and resources are available through IOWARN.

 |Sandia National Labs Water Infrastructure Security website.